 • Taping the sole of the injured foot

 • Physical therapy using electrical stimulation with corticosteroids or massage techniques

 • A short period of immobilization in a boot or cast.

-An additional to a Percutaneous Needle Tenotomy option is to also utilize platelet rich plasma (PRP).
+Percutaneous Needle treatment is most often used in conjunction with PRP.
 This means the patient’s whole blood is injected into the area where tenotomy has been performed.
 Platelets are cells that contain multiple healing and growth factors.
 This allows the unhealthy tissue to heal with healthy tissue that helps the pain from coming back if the patient continues to stretch and wear proper shoes.
 PRP does not produce any instant pain relief and does take a number of weeks to fully relieve the pain.
 To learn more about the benefits of PRP, click here.

 Below is an ultrasound imaging showing a Percutaneous Needle Tenotomy (PNT) of the plantar fascia.
 The calcaneus (heel bone) is shown as is the thickened plantar fascia attached to it.
 Note the osteophyte to which scar tissue is attached.
 The needle will be used to release the scar tissue and the osteophyte helping to relieve the pain.
 Once loosened, the osteophyte becomes inert and does not cause any pain.

 Click here for a list of frequently asked questions about Percutaneous Needle Tenotomy (PNT).